jax-ml/jax/jax/experimental/jax2tf/README.md

 tracing machinery are not available anymore.

-Correctness is very important because it would be nasty to debug a subtle discrepancy of the code running in production from the expected behavior written in JAX.
+Correctness is very important because it would be nasty to debug a subtle discrepancy of the code loaded from a SavedModel from the expected behavior written in JAX.
 We help ensure correctness
 by reusing the same JAX tracing and shape checking mechanism as when the shapes are fully known.

 ### Coverage of shape-polymorphic tracing

-A complementary goal is to be able to convert many shape-polymorphic programs, but at the very least batch-size-polymorphic programs, so that one SavedModel can be used for any batch sizes.
+Besides correctness, a secondary goal is to be able to convert many shape-polymorphic programs, but at the very least batch-size-polymorphic programs, so that one SavedModel can be used for any batch sizes.
 For example, we want to ensure that any function written using `jax.vmap` at the top level can be converted with the batch dimension polymorphic and the remaining dimensions concrete.